 ClothProject*: an Etsy store for men’s t-shirts that champions transparency in production and pricing

-- Help Refugees, whose profits go to funding and raising awareness of people caught in the refugee crisis
+Help Refugees*: t-shirt campaign with profits funding and raising awareness of people caught in the refugee crisis

-- Know The Origin, for slouchy basics and simple striped tops made with organic and reclaimed materials
+Know The Origin: ethical boutique for slouchy basics and simple striped tops made with organic and reclaimed materials

-- Nude Ethics, the Etsy store for affordable printed and embroidered ethical t-shirts created by independent fashion designer Jessica.
+Nude Ethics: an Etsy store for affordable printed and embroidered ethical t-shirts created by independent fashion designer Jessica.